prodak97/portfolio-manager/README.md

 - **Storage failure detection**: Alerts you if data cannot be saved
 - **Graceful degradation**: Continues working even if localStorage is unavailable
 - **Error recovery**: Automatic retry mechanisms for failed saves
+ - **Safe JSON parsing**: Corrupted or invalid saved data/backups are safely ignored to prevent crashes

 ### 📊 Data Management
 - **Export functionality**: Download your portfolio data as JSON